You’ve probably read and heard a lot of tips on what you can do to save money.

 When Mr. FAF and I first started dating, we were eating dinner together one time, laughing away at our jokes in Mr. FAF’s shared apartment.
 Then some food left its mark on Mr. FAF’s cheek.

-We were on a date, and he just acted like nothing happened.
+We were on a date, and he just acted like he was all by himself.
 There was no excuse, no embarrassment, and no apology.

 Mr. FAF then went on laughing and talking, but the rest of the night just wasn’t the same for me anymore.
 Still I decided to marry him.

 It was almost four years ago.
-Now I’m used to using toilet paper as napkins.
+Now I’m used to using toilet paper as napkins like him.
 Actually, when I thought about it, my parents used to do the same thing when I was young because it was just cheaper than tissues.
 It’s pretty common in some Asian countries even now.

 Who needs napkins when we have Kirkland bath tissue?
 Apparently, we don’t.